-Considering the significance of eCommerce stores, we’ll discuss whether to choose Software as a Service(Saas)-based or licensed based eCommerce platform for your venture.
+Considering the significance of eCommerce stores, we’ll discuss whether to choose Software as a Service(SaaS)-based or licensed based eCommerce multi-vendor platform for your venture.

 SaaS-Based eCommerce Platforms

-A comprehensive ready-to-use eCommerce solution with cloud hosting, software, technical support and more; SaaS-based eCommerce platform requires no extensive hardware set-up.
-It is a subscription-based platform managed by a multi-store vendor for customizations, integrations and internal issues.
+A comprehensive ready-to-use eCommerce solution with cloud hosting, software, technical support and more; SaaS-based eCommerce platform like BigCommerce, Shopify, 3dCart, etc requires no extensive hardware set-up.
+It is a subscription-based platform managed by a multi-store owner for customizations, integrations, and internal issues.

 Licensed Based eCommerce Platforms

-Also termed on-premise eCommerce solution, a licensed based platform is built by a third-party vendor and self-hosted by business with a fully-owned license.
+Also termed as on-premise eCommerce solution, a licensed based platform like Yo!Kart is built by a third-party vendor and self-hosted by business with a fully-owned license.
 It provides complete control to the business owner.

-Since both platforms offer unique solutions for building a reliable eCommerce store successfully, evaluating these two platforms becomes a daunting task.
-Still, to help businesses make an informed decision we’ve broken down into key characteristics that will define success for the businesses.
+Since both eCommerce platforms offer unique solutions for building a reliable eCommerce store successfully, evaluating these two platforms becomes a daunting task.
+Still, to help businesses make an informed decision, we’ve broken down into key characteristics that will define success for the businesses.

 1. Integration with existing business applications/system

 Business tools and systems are necessary for successful day-to-day operations.
 These tools may include ERP systems, order management systems, tax tools, shipping platforms, optimization tools and many more.
 Since an eCommerce store doesn’t run independently from the business tools it must integrate seamlessly with all the existing business systems.
 Similarly, 3rd party integrations are needed to build a b2b eCommerce platform.